SkimSafe-AB/skimsafe-blog-ex/priv/content/elixir-basics-for-beginners.md

 ### Pattern Matching - The Game Changer

 This is where Elixir starts getting really interesting.
-Pattern matching isn't just assignment - it's like destructuring on steroids:
+Pattern matching isn't just assignment, it's like destructuring on steroids:

 ```elixir
 # Basic pattern matching